-NEW! - SETTLEMENT OF LITIGATION ON MANAGEMENT OF RANCHINGIn July 2017, the U.S. Department of Justice filed a multi-party settlement agreement in federal court that, if accepted by the court, resolves the litigation challenging Point Reyes National Seashore's General Management Plan and its management of ranching.
+Settlement of Litigation on Management of RanchingIn July 2017, the U.S. Department of Justice filed a multi-party settlement agreement in federal court to resolve the litigation challenging Point Reyes National Seashore's General Management Plan and its management of ranching.

 Press Release: National Park Service Announces Settlement of Litigation on Management of Ranching at Point Reyes National Seashore - July 2017

 Please see our Ranch Comprehensive Management Plan Updates page for details on what is currently happening with the Ranch Comprehensive Management Plan.